Outsourcing vs. Outstaffing Models: What is the Difference?

 • Control is with the vendor.
 This is the flip side of our “pro” listed earlier.
 If you are a client who likes to have a hand in the day-to-day activities of coding, planning, and scheduling, outsourcing may not be for you.

 • Outsourcing is more expensive than outstaffing.
 All that management and turnkey service comes at a price.
-In an outsourcing agreement, you must pay by the hour for the help of the IT outstaffed workers and the project management team assigned to coordinate your account.
+In an outsourcing agreement, you must pay by the hour for the help of the workers and the outstaffing project management team assigned to coordinate your account.
 Many vendors may charge you a higher hourly rate for a simple project but may lower their rate when they know you are staying around for greater projects in the future.

 So, before choosing between outsourcing and outstaffing (for example, in terms of software development), compare their different pricing models.